-To build a cable we need a standard serial extension cable and a male 8-pin Mini-DIN connector.
-Remove the male D-Sub connector and keep it for later (we need it for the Atari Jaguar mouse adapter).
+To build a cable, we need a standard serial extension cable and a male 8-pin Mini-DIN connector.
+Remove the male D-Sub connector and keep it for later (we will need it for the Atari Jaguar mouse adapter).